 Information on Biodiesel Fuel

-The National Biodiesel Board defines biodiesel as a clean-burning alternative fuel made form vegetable oils and animal fats.
-It is a non-petroleum based fuel which can be used in standard petrodiesel engines with no modifications.
+The National Biodiesel Board defines biodiesel as a clean-burning alternative fuel made from vegetable oils and animal fats.
+It is a non-petroleum based fuel that can be used in standard petrodiesel engines with no modifications.
 Alternately, it can be blended with traditional diesel in any percentage to create biodiesel blends.
 During production, glycerin in animal fats and vegetable oils is removed, leaving behind biodiesel.
 The glycerin can then be sold for use in soaps, shampoos, and other beauty products.
 It is not raw vegetable oil or animal fat.
 These cannot be used as fuel.
 Rather it is a derivative of these substances in the same way that wine is a derivative of grapes.

 What are Benefits?